gl1tterbomb/gl1tterbomb/README.md

 ★ - OCS!
 OCS are very cool, they are one of my favorite parts to create.
 I also make transformer oc and DC.

-★ Shows I like - Villainous, Care Bears, Batman 2004/The Brave and the Bold, TT/TTG, MLP,
+★ Shows I like - Villainous, Care Bears, Batman 2004/The Brave and the Bold, Njnjago, TT/TTG, MLP,

 ★ favorite characters?
 Hmmm, kinda hard question.
 I am very basic.:3 My favorites are Hal Jordan and Booster Gold..
 (I'm his number #116 fan trust).
 I have more… Wonderwoman, Bart allen, Wally West, Ted Kord, Ice, Max lord, Guy Gardner… etc..